Dre Campbell Farm

 These ground-dwelling creatures love to eat grubs, earthworms, centipedes, and insect larvae.
 All these food choices are found in the soil of gardens, lawns, and similar areas.

 They dig into the ground for food and can consume almost their entire body weight in insects daily.
-Unfortunately, incessant burrowing can cause concerns for plant roots.
+Unfortunately, incessant burrowing can harm plant roots.

-Ground moles will not snack directly on plants but cause root damage because of their burrowing activities.
+Ground moles do not snack directly on plants, but they cause root damage through their burrowing.
 However, if the plant exhibits direct damage from being bitten, this could be a gopher or vole, not a mole.

 Takeaway